sharkdp/numbat/README.md

-# Insect
+# Numbat

-Insect is a statically typed programming language for scientific computations with first class support for physical units.
+Numbat is a statically typed programming language for scientific computations with first class support for physical units.

 ## Key features